Updated: December 5, 2013

 2011 Second-Team All-ACC

-2012: Started all 13 games, playing 950 snaps on offense … Completed 220 of 429 passes for 2,976 yards and 18 touchdowns … Became the first quarterback since Bobby Owens in 1965 to lead the Hokies in rushing, running for 524 yards and nine scores … Broke his own school record for total offense with 3,500 yards … Went 21-for-38, throwing for 230 yards and two touchdowns in the season-opening win over Georgia Tech … Threw for two touchdowns, going 15-for-23 for 212 yards against Austin Peay … Had his third 200-plus yard game of the season, throwing for 265 yards and one touchdown at Pittsburgh … Threw for 144 yards and two touchdowns against Bowling Green, also rushing 15 times for 65 yards and a TD of his own … Completed 17 of 30 passes for 242 yards, with one throwing and one rushing touchdown against Cincinnati … Threw for 354 yards on 26-for-49 passing, including a 66-yard touchdown toss to Corey Fuller at North Carolina … Became the all-time leader in career 200-yard passing games under head coach Frank Beamer when he threw for 256 yards and two touchdowns against Duke … Threw for 207 yards and a touchdown, also adding 99 rushing yards and a touchdown of his own at Clemson … Carried the ball 22 times for 124 yards and a touchdown, including a 73-yard long, while throwing for 199 yard on 19-for-37 passing at Miami … Rushed for a touchdown, and went 19-for-34 with 298 passing yards and a touchdown against Florida State … Completed 16 of 33 passes, throwing for two TDs, including the overtime game-winner, and rushing for one of his own at Boston College … Ran the ball 23 times for 89 yards and a TD, also throwing for 129 yards and a touchdown against Virginia. … Threw for 193 yards and a touchdown - a fourth quarter strike to Corey Fuller - in the overtime win over Rutgers in the Russell Athletic Bowl … Completed 20 of 53 passes for 368 yards during spring scrimmages … Had two touchdown tosses and two interceptions … Also ran for two scores … Was picked off three times in the spring game … Finished 16-for-29 with 214 yards … Won the George Preas Award as the most valuable offensive player of spring practice … Named one of the team’s permanent captains for 2013.
+2012: Started all 13 games, playing 950 snaps on offense … Completed 220 of 429 passes for 2,976 yards and 18 touchdowns … Became the first quarterback since Bobby Owens in 1965 to lead the Hokies in rushing, running for 524 yards and nine scores … Broke his own school record for total offense with 3,500 yards … Went 21-for-38, throwing for 230 yards and two touchdowns in the season-opening win over Georgia Tech … Threw for two touchdowns, going 15-for-23 for 212 yards against Austin Peay … Had his third 200-plus yard game of the season, throwing for 265 yards and one touchdown at Pittsburgh … Threw for 144 yards and two touchdowns against Bowling Green, also rushing 15 times for 65 yards and a TD of his own … Completed 17 of 30 passes for 242 yards, with one throwing and one rushing touchdown against Cincinnati … Threw for 354 yards on 26-for-49 passing, including a 66-yard touchdown toss to Corey Fuller at North Carolina … Became the all-time leader in career 200-yard passing games under head coach Frank Beamer when he threw for 256 yards and two touchdowns against Duke … Threw for 207 yards and a touchdown, also adding 99 rushing yards and a touchdown of his own at Clemson … Carried the ball 22 times for 124 yards and a touchdown, including a 73-yarder for a score, while throwing for 199 yards on 19-for-37 passing at Miami … Rushed for a touchdown, and went 19-for-34 with 298 passing yards and a touchdown against Florida State … Completed 16 of 33 passes, throwing for two TDs, including the overtime game-winner, and rushing for one of his own at Boston College … Ran the ball 23 times for 89 yards and a TD, also throwing for 129 yards and a touchdown against Virginia. … Threw for 193 yards and a touchdown - a fourth quarter strike to Corey Fuller - in the overtime win over Rutgers in the Russell Athletic Bowl … Completed 20 of 53 passes for 368 yards during spring scrimmages … Had two touchdown tosses and two interceptions … Also ran for two scores … Was picked off three times in the spring game … Finished 16-for-29 with 214 yards … Won the George Preas Award as the most valuable offensive player of spring practice … Named one of the team’s permanent captains for 2013.

 2011: Started all 14 games and racked up nearly 1,000 snaps on offense ...
 Completed 234 of 391 passes (59.8 percent) for 3,013 yards with 19 touchdowns and 10 interceptions ...
 Carried 153 times for 469 net yards and 11 TDs on the season ...
 Broke the school’s single-season total offense record set by Tyrod Taylor in 2010 ...
 His 234 completions, 391 attempts and 3,013 yards passing all rank second in Tech history for a single season behind only Don Strock’s records set in 1972 ...
 His 11 rushing touchdowns tied the school record set by Bruce Arians in 1974 for rushing scores by a quarterback in a season … Made his first career start against Appalachian State ...
 Completed 9 of 19 passes for 149 yards and two touchdowns ...
 Tossed a 7-yard touchdown to Randall Dunn in the second quarter for his first career TD pass ...
 Rushed three times for 16 yards ...
 Threw for 91 yards and an interception on 8 of 20 passing at East Carolina ...
 Racked up 66 yards on 11 carries ...
 Connected on a 21 of 33 passes for 292 yards and two TD in the win over Arkansas State ...
 Threw touchdown passes to D.J.
 Coles and Danny Coale to go against two interceptions ...
 Carried eight times for 28 yards ...
 Passed for 229 yards on 22 of 33 passing and an interception in the win at Marshall ...
 Also ran for 8 yards on three carries, including a 5-yard first quarter TD ...
 Threw for 125 yards on 15 of 27 passing with an interception against Clemson ...
 Rushed for 8 yards on 12 carries ...
 Completed 23 of 25 passes (92 percent) for 310 yards and three touchdowns in the win over Miami ...
 Carried 11 times for 38 yards and two TDs, including the game-winning rush from 19 yards out on fourth-and-one with 56 seconds remaining ...
 His 92 percent completion rate set a single-game record under Frank Beamer for a Tech QB (minimum 20 attempts) ...
 Named ACC Offensive Back of the Week ...
 Threw for 280 yards and two touchdowns on 17 of 32 passing at Wake Forest ...
 Also rushed for two scores on 11 carries while gaining 30 yards on the ground ...
 Completed 22 passes on 36 attempts for 268 yards and a touchdown against Boston College ...
 Ran for a score while picking up 60 yards on the ground on 16 carries ...
 Threw 28 passes against Duke, completing 17 for 190 yards ...
 Had a touchdown pass against two interceptions ...
 Also carried 10 times for 27 yards ...
 Accounted for all five touchdowns at Georgia Tech, throwing for three scores while rushing for TDs of one yard and 12 yards ...
 Named ACC Offensive Back of the Week for the second time on the season ...
 Was 7 of 13 passing for 209 yards ...
 Hit Danny Coale with a 63-yard TD strike in the second quarter ...
 Finished with 70 yards on 18 rushing attempts ...
 Threw for two scores and ran for a 23-yard TD against UNC ...
 Was 19 of 32 passing for 195 yards ...
 Added 32 yards on 13 carries ...
 Completed 13 of 21 passes for 187 yards and two touchdowns at Virginia ...
 Also had a 14-yard TD run in the first quarter and finished with seven carries for 27 yards ...
 Threw for 274 yards on 22 of 44 passing with a touchdown against two interceptions in the ACC Championship Game against Clemson ...
 Connected with D.J.
 Coles for a 45-yard TD in the first quarter ...
 Picked up two yards on the ground … Threw for 214 yards and rushed for 53, including a touchdown, in the Sugar Bowl against Michigan … Earned the George Preas Award, given to the offensive MVP of spring practice.